Sonius94/shootingGame/README.md

 # Upcoming features

-- Change between different worlds.
-Change player/enemies/background and projectiles
 - Add Background music.
 Logically turns off then you hear music with spotify etc.
 - Change difficulty.
 Have not just an easy mode.
 Play with enemies who get harder over time.
 - Adding in app purchases

 # About me
-Twitter: @Sonius94
+- Twitter: @Sonius94
-Steemit: @iamtom
+- Steemit: @iamtom
-SteemitGER: @Sonius94
+- SteemitGER: @Sonius94